-How to keep cats from scratching furniture
+How to stop cats from scratching the furniture: A vet’s guide

 Why is my cat scratching the furniture?

 The first step in stopping your cat from scratching the furniture is to work out why they are doing it.
 There are a number of possible reasons, and which one it is might depend on whether your cat is new, whether the sofa is new, whether the behavior is new, or whether something else has changed in the house.
-Some possible reasons why cats scratch the sofa include:

 - Not enough scratching posts